Palm Verification

 Comparison threshold and comparison decision

-Comparison thresholds affects the decision mistakes.
-False match is when comparison decides that palm images of two different hands are matching.
-False Match Rate FMR (formerly FAR) is the proportion of comparison trials that result in a false match on a given dataset with a given threshold.
-False non-match is when comparison decides that two palm images of the same hand do not match.
-False Non-match Rate FNMR (formerly FRR) is the proportion of comparison trials that result in a false non-match on the same dataset and with the same threshold.
-The combination of these two FMR @ x% FNMR defines the accuracy of comparison.
+Decision threshold affects the following mistakes: -False Match Rate FMR (formerly FAR) is the proportion of comparison trials that result in a false match on a given dataset with a given threshold.
+False non-match is when comparison decides that two palm images of the same hand do not match. -False Non-match Rate FNMR (formerly FRR) is the proportion of comparison trials that result in a false non-match on the same dataset and with the same threshold.

 Threshold for comparison

-We recommend using the threshold 0.5 for the comparison score to declare match between two palms.
+Recommended threshold is 0.5 for declaring a match between two palms.